isc-projects/stork/doc/man/stork-agent.8.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 There is a public mailing list available for the Stork project. **stork-dev**
-(stork-dev at lists.isc.org) is intended for Kea developers, prospective
+(stork-dev at lists.isc.org) is intended for BIND 9 and Kea developers,
-contributors, and other advanced users.
+prospective contributors, and other advanced users.
 The list is available at
 https://lists.isc.org.
 The community provides best-effort support
 on both of those lists.